 While you are composing the text of a message you can insert customized text.

 - 1. Create a new message.

-- 2. Enter the number and then press ox.
+- 2. Use to highlight Message, and then press

 - 3. Press Right Soft Key Options.

 - 4. Select the option(s) to customize.